Magento Security Guide

 Statistically, your best defense is to promptly install the latest Magento security patches as soon as they become available.
 These patches significantly mitigate the risk of a compromise and ensure that your website possesses all of the latest bug fixes needed to protect your store and customers.

 Magento often includes feature upgrades that have been bundled with their security patches.
-Your best option is to give yourself the extra time to test your site properly and rely on a web application firewall to virtually patch any known Magento vulnerabilities in the interim.
+Your best option is to give yourself the extra time to test your site properly and use a web application firewall to improve your site’s security in the interim.

 Virtual patching should be seen as a temporary solution until you are able to update your site with the latest security fixes.
 However, a properly configured WAF is always a good defensive tool to run on your eCommerce site.